LukeStumpf/Indep-Study/README.md

 Deliverables for Independent Study

 # Controls
-Use Q,W,E to rotate the cube on different axes
+Use Q,W,E to rotate the cube on different axes\n
 Use A,S,D to rotate in the opposite direction